MM Alam

 Born in Calcutta, Alam became interested in aviation after witnessing RAF pilots defend his hometown during World War II.
+During the 1946 Bihar riots, he killed someone in act of self defence at the age of 11.
 He supported the Pakistan Movement and moved to East Bengal after the Partition in 1947.
-Amid the turmoil, at the age of 11, Alam killed a man in act of self defence.
-By 1952, he joined the RPAF College.
-Commissioned into the Air Force in 1953 and attached to its first jet unit, the No. 11 Sqn, he eventually became the top-scorer of the PAF in air-to-air gunnery competitions.
+He joined the RPAF College in 1952 and was commissioned into the Air Force in 1953.
+Thereafter, he was attached to its first jet unit, the No. 11 Sqn, where he eventually became the top-scorer of the Air Force in air-to-air gunnery competitions.

 Patrolling over Sargodha during the Indo-Pakistani air war of 1965 on 7 September, Squadron Leader Alam set a world combat record of shooting down five Indian Hawker Hunters with his F-86 Sabre in less than a minute which earned him the designation of 'ace in a day', making him the only known jet pilot to achieve such a feat.

 However, the claim has been disputed by the official history of the PAF, former colleague Sajad Haider, and historians who attributed the account to the fog of war.
-Nonetheless, Haider and Indian historian Pushpindar Singh Chopra credit Alam with two confirmed kills on that day.
-By the end of the war, he was credited with 9 total air kills and two aircraft damaged.
-Thereafter, he was awarded the Sitara-i-Jurat & Bar.
-Promoted to Wing Commander in 1967, he was appointed Officer Commanding No. 5 Sqn and oversaw the induction of newly acquired Dassault Mirage III aircraft.
-In 1968, he and his pilots ferried the jets from France to Pakistan.
+Nonetheless, Haider and Indian historian Pushpindar Singh credit Alam with two confirmed kills on that day.
+By the end of the war, he was credited with 9 total air kills, two aircraft damaged, and was awarded the Sitara-i-Jurat & Bar.

+Promoted to Wing Commander in 1967, he was appointed Officer Commanding No. 5 Sqn and oversaw the induction of newly acquired Dassault Mirage III aircraft, which he and his pilots ferried from France to Pakistan in 1968.

-In the early 1970s, Alam was deputed to Syria at the request of the Syrian government to train their pilots.
-After the 1971 War broke out back home, resulting in the secession of East Pakistan and the creation of Bangladesh, he became depressed and did not report for duty for those months.
-He refused to accept his salary, as he believed he hadn't earned it.
-During the 1973 Arab-Israeli War, he led a group of 16 PAF pilots and flew combat missions against the Israeli Air Force.
-He then commanded a Syrian squadron of MiG-21s.
+In the early 1970s, he was deputed to Syria at the request of the Syrian government to train their pilots.
+After the 1971 War broke out, resulting in the secession of East Pakistan and the creation of Bangladesh, he became depressed.
+He did not report for duty for months and refused to accept his salary, as he believed he hadn't earned it.
+He led a group of 16 PAF pilots and flew combat missions against the Israeli Air Force in the 1973 Arab-Israeli War and then commanded a Syrian squadron of MiG-21s.

 As a student at the Royal College of Defence Studies in 1980, officials issued a report comparing him to Field Marshal William Slim.
-In 1981, as Assistant Chief of Air Staff (Plans), Alam advocated for the acquisition of F-16 fighter jets in a briefing to President General Zia-ul-Haq, challenging the position of his own Air Chief, Anwar Shamim.
+In 1981, as Assistant Chief of Air Staff (Plans), he advocated for the acquisition of F-16 fighter jets in a briefing to President General Zia-ul-Haq, challenging the position of his own Air Chief, Anwar Shamim.